Search

 Being financially astute also means recognising potential risks and opportunities in the financial landscape.
 These individuals often set clear financial goals, budget diligently, and are proactive in seeking knowledge or advice.
 Their decisions are not just based on immediate needs but also on future implications.
 This foresight, combined with continuous learning, sets them apart, leading to more prosperous outcomes.

-In the following sections of this guide, we look at seven key habits of the financially astute.
+In the following sections of this guide, we look at seven key habits of the financially astute And what they do to increase their net worth.
 To summarise, they borrow wisely, make financial plans, control their expenditure and make their money work for them.

 Furthermore, they invest, are wise when it comes to insuring their assets and what they value, and own property.